Perhaps the fundamental dispute between libertarians and liberals resides in

 purpose of the men convened at those meetings, there would have been no

-“publics.”
-These are collections of individuals united by law, custom,
+They are "collections" united by law, custom,

 shared history, institutions, common purpose and, in the case of nations,